5 Best RV Clubs: Community Perks, Epic Discounts, Vehicle Services, & More!

 The major perk of the Passport America club is the savings on accommodation.
 Specifically, the highlight perk of the subscription is the 50% discount rate to all participating campgrounds.

-Even if you only stay one or two nights at a time, after a few stays, you’ll already be reaping the value of the subscription!
+Even if you only stay one or two nights at a time, after a few stays, you’ll already be reaping the value of the subscription.
+And if you’re the kinda traveler who links cheaper month-long stays in RV parks, you’ll be laughing!

 Otherwise, you get a few bonus features like the digital magazine and directory of the RV campgrounds.
 However, that whopping (and unlimited!)
 50% off every RV park in the Passport America directory is the big draw.
 If you want an RV club with more diversity in its discount offerings though, try Good Sam instead.